 OH SUN helps Ohians organize solar co-ops to make going solar more affordable and accessible.
 The group is organizing a co-op in Cuyahoga County, which enables participants to save 15-30% off the system cost and build a network of solar supporters.
 Visit the Cuyahoga County Solar Co-op online for more information.

-The Climate Change Task Force was formed by Mayor Earl M. Leiken in response to the extraordinary rainfall incident of July 2014.
+The Climate Change Task Force (now known as the Sustainable Shaker Task Force) was formed by Mayor Earl M. Leiken in response to the extraordinary rainfall incident of July 2014.
 Recognizing the many green initiatives, energy efficiency work, and emergency planning the City had already accomplished over time, the Task Force agreed early in its process to focus its efforts on the concept of “resiliency,” which combines both sustainability efforts and readiness preparations.
 The Task Force published a report in December 2015, Building a Resilient City, which addresses steps the City and residents can take to improve sustainability and address the effects of climate change.
 The Task Force continues further study, discussion, and action as a resident-government partnership working to build a more resilient city for the future.

-Shaker Heights Public Library works with the Climate Change Task Force to help residents respond to changing climate in creative and adaptive ways.
+Shaker Heights Public Library works with the Sustainable Shaker Task Force to help residents respond to changing climate in creative and adaptive ways.
 Librarians compiled this list of recommended reading on climate change and sustainability, published in the Summer 2016 issue of Shaker Life.

 Alternative Energy Report